golddranks/bang/README.md

 - Fix allocations:
   - What about single allocatons with Drop?
-  - Life is hard without overlapping Vecs
+  - Life is hard without overlapping Vec lifetimes
   - Miri fails currently

 ## Short term